tassosblackg/W-I-B/Instructions.md

 	#-vec is the binary file that will be used for opencv_traincascade utility

- *.| you can run: opencv_createsamples  -vec ball.vec -w 16 -h 16 , to see the created sample use keyboard arrows to change between images
+ Notice: Alternative you can run, *opencv_createsamples  -vec ball.vec -w 16 -h 16 , to see the created sample use keyboard arrows to change between images*

-#opencv_traincascade
+* opencv_traincascade

- 7.| mkdir data
+ 7. *mkdir data*
- 8.| run: opencv_traincascade -data data -vec ball.vec -bg bg.txt -numPos 30 -numNeg 80 -numStages 5 -w 16 -h 16 -featureType LBP
+ 8. run: *opencv_traincascade -data data -vec ball.vec -bg bg.txt -numPos 30 -numNeg 80 -numStages 5 -w 16 -h 16 -featureType LBP *

 	#-data is the folder where training-cascade .xml files are stored